-Supplements do exactly what their name says – they supplement a balanced, healthy nutrition plan and consistent training program.
-They are not miracle workers – following the meal plan and eating the real, whole foods on this program is more important than any supplements you can take.
+Supplements do exactly what their name says – they supplement an already balanced, healthy nutrition plan and consistent training program.
+Following the meal plan and eating the real, whole foods on this program is more important than any supplements you can take.

-Here are the products I recommend, if you choose to add supplements to your arsenal.
+Different people are going to recommend different things, of course, but below are the products I highly recommend, if you choose to add supplements to your arsenal.
 I know the sheer number of supplements on this list can be intimidating to some so if you have to choose, the first three on this list – Multivitamin, Whey Isolate Protein Powder and Branched Chain Amino Acids – are the three I feel are most important.
 These are the three I take on a daily basis throughout the year, and ones I recommend to all of my clients.

 That’s why these are the three products that I created when starting nPower Nutrition.
 I am involved in every step of the process in creating these products, and I proudly stand 100% behind every ingredient we use – so I can recommend them to my family, friends, the thousands of clients I have trained over the years – and to you!

 The only supplement you absolutely need from the below list is the Whey Protein Isolate, since the program calls for post-workout shakes after all of your weight training workouts.
 Also, a few of the recipes in this plan contain Whey Protein Isolate in the ingredients.
 If you choose a brand other than nPower Nutrition, just make sure the macros match up so you don’t throw off your nutrition plan.